SAP-samples/cloud-sf-extension-cap-sample/README.md

 ## Configuration

-### Step 1: Configure trust between Successfactors and SAP Cloud Platform using Extension Factory
+### Step 1: Configure trust between Successfactors and SAP Business Technology Platform using SAP Extension Suite

  Follow steps 1, 2 and 4 from this [document](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/9e33934540c44681817567d6072effb2.html) to set up trust and destination to access SuccessFactors system using Extension Factory.
 > Ignore step 3 in the document as the service instance creation is automatically done when the application is deployed as MTA.